eBilie/ehrQL-usage/README.md

    The script queries GitHub’s API for Python files in OpenSAFELY repos containing the `ehrQL` keyword.

 2. **Extract Metadata**
-   Saves file names, paths, and raw content URLs to a CSV.
+   Saved file names, paths, and raw content URLs to an excel file.

 3. **Download and Analyse**
-   Downloads each Python file and uses pattern matching (via `re`) to count specific function usage.
+   Downloaded each Python file and used pattern matching (via `re`) to count specific function usage.

 4. **Output**
-   Displays total counts for each feature searched.
+   Displayed total counts for each feature searched.

 ---